anisur2805/search-and-go/notes.md

 will be slick slider

 RIGHT SIDE:
-1. Map/ address
+1. Map/ address - done
 2. Social Profiles - done
 3. Book a table online
 4. Recommended - done
-5. Enquire now
+5. Enquire now ( send to admin email) - done

 CAN BE:
 Listing Details